djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 * The conference hotel(s)
 * Any conference related social activities
 * Slack channels, tweets with the conference hashtag, and other online media
 * The Code of Conduct does not exclusively apply to events on the conference agenda.
-For example, if after a scheduled social event you go to a bar with a group of fellow participants, and someone harasses you there, we would still treat that as a CoC violation.
+For example, if after a scheduled social event, you go to a bar with a group of fellow participants and someone harasses you there, we would still treat that as a CoC violation.

 <hr/>